-CAUTION: This alarm will only indicate the presence of carbon monoxide gas at the sensor.
+▲ CAUTION: This alarm will only indicate the presence of carbon monoxide gas at the sensor.
 Carbon monoxide gas may be present in other areas.

-Individuals with medical problems may consider using warning devices which provide audible and visual signals for carbon monoxide concentrations under 30 ppm.
+Individuals with medical problems may consider using warning devices which provide audible and visual signals for carbon monoxide concentrations less than 30 ppm.

-Step 1: Installing Batteries
+Step 1

+Installation Guide: